 You can certainly make money in other niches, but these are just the most popular.
 It can take several months before you earn any money but it can pay off significantly.

 You’ll want to really think about this because your domain name is so important.
 Make sure you consider the following when choosing a name:

 - Make it Short (I know, I know my domain name is a little long)

 Click here and scroll to the very bottom of the page under “Services” and click on “Domain Names” to see if your desired name is available.

 If it’s available, purchase it!
 Actually, WAIT.
-Don’t purchase the domain yet because you can get it for FREE with hosting (see next step)
+You can get it with your hosting package (see next step).

 Step 3: Get Hosting

 Now that you know what your domain will be, it’s time to get started!
 You’ll need to get web hosting.
 Why?
 Look at it like this; web hosting is like having a landlord.
 To live there (on the web) you have to pay rent but at a very low price.

 I host my site on Bluehost.
 Update: I used to host my site on Bluehost but for the “Shared” plan I was on it only allowed me to have 4,000 visits to my site a day and I was exceeding that so I switched to SiteGround (More Affordable).